magewirephp/magewire/README.md

 - [Developer Tools](./docs/Tools.md)

 ## Developers say
-> Working with Magewire is fun, refreshing, and has added another tool to my arsenal.
-It expands my set of potential
-> solutions and enables me to think differently about implementations.
-Magewire is a win for developers and merchants!
+> Magewire is like magic sauce that can save a ton of time implementing features!
+> It’s great to see more tools from the Laravel ecosystem being made available within Magento - thanks [Willem](https://github.com/wpoortman/)!

+**Vinai Kopp** - Technical Director and Partner @ [Hyvä Themes](https://hyva.io/)

+> Magewire is one of my favourite tools!
+It even makes frontend morons like me capable of dynamic UIs!
+More people
+> should check it out.

-**Kiel Pykett** - Technical Lead Magento Developer @ [Fisheye](https://www.fisheye.co.uk/)
+**Kiel Pykett** - Technical Lead Magento Developer @ [Fisheye - a Youwe company](https://www.fisheye.co.uk/)

 > Magewire is an awesome tool for Magento developers to build great interactive frontend features.
 It brings the
 > backend closer to the frontend and speeds up development times.
 We are now using Magewire in all our projects where